An atlas of K3 surfaces with finite automorphism group: Rank 10 lattices

-is nef, base point free, of square $2$ with $D_{2}A_{2}=1$, $D_{2}A_{j}=2$ for $j\in\{11,\dots,14\}$ and $D_{2}A_{j}=0$ for the remaining curves.
-By using the linear system $|D_{2}|$, we obtain: \begin{prop} The branch curve has a node and two $\mathbf{d}_{4}$ singularities.
-It is the union of a quintic curve with two nodes $q,q'$ and the line through the points $q,q'$.
+\begin{prop} The branch curve has a node and two $\mathbf{d}_{4}$ singularities.
+It is the union of a quintic curve with two nodes $q$, $q'$ and the line through the points $q$, $q'$.
 The line cuts the quintic in a third point $p$, forming a node. \end{prop}